 With this entry, the credit entry still increases the total revenue for the business, while the debit still increases the current asset balance – but this time through debtors rather than the bank account.
 If you were operating a cash system, you wouldn’t make this entry because no money has been received.

 Accrued Rental Income

-In the last case we are dealing with period-end reporting, normally year-end (often referred to as balance day adjustments).
-Let’s assume your tax year ends March 31, you account for your rental business on an accrual basis, and as above rent is due on the 4th of each month.
-For year-end reporting you would make the following entry:
+In the last case, we deal with period-end reporting, normally year-end (often referred to as balance day adjustments).
+Let’s assume your tax year ends March 31; you account for your rental business on an accrual basis, and as above, rent is due on the 4th of each month.
+For year-end reporting, you would make the following entry:

 |31 March||Accrued Rent||$435|||

 So how did we come up with the figure of $435?
 Because the rental due period and end-of-year don’t align perfectly (shame really), we have to apportion the revenue between the reporting periods.
 So we have to make a balance-day adjustment for accrued rental income.
 The calculation we made was: